Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: Experimental Study

 \subsubsection{Comparison to Existing Approach}

 We show that HQS outperforms HAI~\citep{Johnson2013} on our example hierarchy.

 HAI defines a distance function $d(x, y, \tree) = |c_{x, y}| / {N}$ where $c_{x,y}$ is the closest ancestor node of items $x$ and $y$ when such an ancestor is not a leaf node; otherwise the distance returns $0$.
-The HAI metric requires a ground-truth.
-Let $\tree_{gt}$ be such a ground-truth tree.
-Then HAI is formulated as
+The HAI metric requires a ground-truth hierarchy and we denote it by $\tree_{gt}$.
+Therefore, HAI is formulated as

 We conduct the evaluation over the hierarchies B--E with Hier-A as ground truth.
 Their HAI scores are $0.64, 0.46, 0.58, 0.85$ respectively.
 Both HQS and HAI rank Hier-E and Hier-B as first and second, excluding the ground-truth.
 However, the HAI score of 0.58 for Hier-D, which was generated to serve as the worst example, is better than the score of Hier-C (which should not happen) and also numerically close to that of Hier-B.